There are many interesting facts about dust mites that you should know.

 15. How Do You Kill Dust Mites?

 They cannot live in extreme cold or heat.
 So you can freeze them out or turn up the heat to kill them off.
-You should wash bedding, stuffed animals, and other wool garments in hot water.
+You ought to wash bedding, stuffed animals, and other wool clothes in hot water.
 To be most effective the water temperature should be 130 degrees Fahrenheit or greater.
-To remove and eliminate mites from carpet, just vacuum weekly with a HEPA filter cleaner.
+To remove and get rid of mites from carpet, simply vacuum weekly with a HEPA filter cleaner.
 Be sure to properly dispose of the contents after vacuuming.

 16. Are Dust Mites Harmful To Humans?